 Cancer cells found inside a lymphatic vessel is called lymphatic invasion while cancer cells found inside a blood vessel is called vascular invasion.

-Why is this important?
 Tumours with vascular invasion are given a higher tumour stage (pT) than tumours without vascular invasion (see Pathologic stage below).
 Tumours with vascular invasion are also more likely to spread to other parts of the body including the liver.

-When a surgery is performed to remove an intrahepatic cholangiocarcinoma, the surgeon will have to cut through normal tissue in order to remove the tumour from your body.
+When surgery is performed to remove an intrahepatic cholangiocarcinoma, the surgeon will have to cut through normal tissue in order to remove the tumour from your body.
 A margin is the cut edge of the tissue that was removed.
 It represents the line that separates the tissue that was removed from the tissue left in your body.

 For intrahepatic cholangiocarcinoma, the surgeon will need to cut out a portion of your liver (because the tumour is inside the liver).
-The surgeon will also need to cut through parts of the bile duct which are outside of the liver.
+The surgeon will also need to cut through parts of the bile duct that are outside of the liver.
 These two margins will be described in your report as the hepatic parenchymal margin (liver margin) and the bile duct margin.

 The margin will be described as negative if no cancer cells are seen at the cut edge of the tissue.
 A margin is considered positive when there are cancer cells near the cut edge of the tissue.
 A positive margin is associated with a higher risk that the tumour will re-grow in the same site again after treatment.

 Nerves are located throughout all parts of your body.
 When cancer cells come in contact with nerves and wrap around them it is called perineural invasion.
 When cancer cells invade nerves, they can then travel along the nerve to areas far from the original location of the tumour.
 When perineural invasion is seen, there is a higher risk that the tumour will re-grow at the same site or spread to a distant site away from the liver.